 To validate the proposed root-finding procedure numerically, we apply it to the problem of the $O(2)$ model with an external magnetic field; for this problem, the stationary states can be computed analytically~ \cite[Lemma 1.26]{Degaldino}.
 We consider the state space $\Omega=[0,2\pi]$ with interaction and confining potentials

-respectively, with $\eta\in(0,1)$.
-Due to the presence of an external potential, the system is no longer translation invariant.
-In~\cite[Lemma 1.26]{Degaldino}, it is proved that there exists a critical temperature $\beta^{-1}_c$ such that: \begin{itemize} \item for $\beta^{-1}>\beta^{-1}_c$ there exists a unique stable steady state parameterized by
+respectively, with $\eta\in(0,1)$. { The presence of a small confinement (e.g. $\eta=0.05$) is enough to break the translation invariance of the problem.} In~\cite[Lemma 1.26]{Degaldino}, it is proved that there exists a critical temperature $\beta^{-1}_c$ such that: \begin{itemize} \item for $\beta^{-1}>\beta^{-1}_c$ there exists a unique stable steady state parameterized by